SallaApp/twilight-i18n/readme.md

 <br>

 ## Overview
 The internationalization feature of Twilight Themes makes it easy to pull out strings in other languages, because it involves separating the texts from the code.
 This makes it easy for Salla theme developers to support multiple languages.
-The internationalization files, which are JSON based files, are located in the locales directory [`src/locales/`](https://github.com/SallaApp/theme-raed/tree/master/src/locales) and are used to define translation strings.
+The internationalization files, which are JSON-based files, are located in the locales directory [`src/locales/`](https://github.com/SallaApp/theme-raed/tree/master/src/locales) and are used to define translation strings.
 This directory contains a JSON file for each language supported by the Twilight Theme.
 For applications with a large number of translatable strings, this strategy is recommended.

 Following is the location of the internationalization files within a Twilight Theme: